 Common Structure Data Lengths

-The following applies to both new signature types.
+The following applies to the new signature type.

 All uses of BLAKE2b signatures will use a 16-character personalization string.
 Any new uses must be added to the table here, with a unique personalization.